deeprave/envex/README.md

 ## Vault

-Env supports fetching secrets from Hashicorp Vault using the `kv.v2` engine.
+In addition to handling of the os environment and .env files, Env supports fetching secrets from Hashicorp Vault using the kv.v2 engine.
-This is a convenient way to store secrets securely, avoiding the need to be in plain text on the filesystem, especially plain text files that will be embedded in published docker images.
+This provides a secure secrets store, without exposing them in plain text on the filesystem and in particular in published docker images.
-It is also a good idea to avoid storing secrets in the operating system's environment, which is open to inspection b external processes, although `Env(readenv=True)` already side-steps that.
+It also prevents storing secrets in the operating system’s environment, which can be inspected by external processes.

-Setting up and configuring a vault server is beyond the scope of this document, but well worth the investment wherever security of concern (i.e. almost always).
+Env can read secrets from the environment variables if you set Env(readenv=True).

-See:
+This document does not cover how to set up and configure a vault server, but you can find useful resources on the following websites:

-- [hashicorp.com](https://developer.hashicorp.com/vault) for the developer documentation and detailed information and tutorials on setting up your own vault server, and
+- [hashicorp.com](https://developer.hashicorp.com/vault) for the developer documentation and detailed information and tutorials on setting up and hosting your own vault server, and
 - [vaultproject.io](https://www.vaultproject.io/) for information about HashiCorp's managed cloud offering.

-The role assigned to the token used to access the vault server needs it only have `read` capability for the path to the secret, and this restriction, and constraint to reading the root path of those secrets, is the recommended policy for tokens used at runtime by the application.
+To access the vault server, you need a token with a role that has read permission for the path to the secrets.

-The utility `env2hvac` is provided to import (create or update) a typical `.env` file into vault based on a prefix comprised of an application and environment name, using the format `<appname>/<envname>/<key>`.
+A read only profile is the recommended policy for tokens used at runtime by the application.

-This utility requires that the `create` role is available to the token used to access the vault server.
+This library provides a utility called `env2hvac` that can import (create or update) a typical .env file into vault.
+The utility uses a prefix that consists of an application name and an environment name, using the format <appname>/<envname>/<key> - for example, myapp/prod/DB_PASSWORD.
+The utility requires that the token has a role with create permission for the base secrets path on the vault server.
-Assuming that the `kv` secrets engine is mounted at `secret/`, the final path at which secrets are stored will be `secret/data/<appname>/<envname>/<key>`.
+The utility currently assumes that the kv secrets engine is mounted at secret/.
+The final path where the secrets are stored will be secret/data/<appname>/<envname>/<key>.